Skip to main content

 Formula:

-3. Since 126.25€ is higher than 126€ and 'filterCompetitors' is enabled, the SUP2 option is discarded, making SUP1 the only winner.
+3. Since 124.74€ is lower than 125€ and 'filterCompetitors' is enabled, the SUP2 option is discarded, making SUP1 the only returned option.

 If 'filterCompetitors' were disabled, SUP1 would be added to the group, and both options would be returned in the results.